How QR Menus Work: Complete Restaurant Guide

 Do guests need to create an account to view the menu?

-QR menu vs POS system: what's the difference
+Restaurant POS vs QR menu: what's the difference

-A POS system (like Square, Toast, or Poster) handles the back-of-house side: order taking, payment processing, kitchen tickets, inventory, and sales reports.
-It's software your staff operates.
+A POS system (like Square, Toast, Poster, or iiko) handles the back-of-house side: order taking, payment processing, kitchen tickets, inventory tracking, and sales reports.
+It's software your staff operates behind the counter.

 A QR menu is a guest-facing tool: it's what your customers look at when deciding what to order.
-It displays your menu, shows current prices and promotions, and lets guests build a cart.
+It displays your menu, shows current prices and promotions, and lets guests build a cart on their own phone.

 | Feature | POS System | QR Menu |